exploretariq/ebi-persons-api/readme.md

 ### 3.1.
 Scalability

 The persons api application is capabale of horizontal scaling which uses the docker compose feature.
 The details are mentioned in the deployment section 1.1.
-But the application is not truely scalable since database is not persistent.
-By introducing a proper distributed persistent database, we can overcome this limitation.
+But the application is not truely scalable since embedded database is used.
+By introducing a standalone distributed database, we can overcome this limitation.

 ### 3.2.
 Loadbalancing